When preparing your nonprofit IRS Form 990, key reporting elements must be included for proper preparation.

 - Fundraising Expenses – Costs of soliciting the contributions reported on the Direct Public Support, Indirect Public Support and Government Contributions revenue lines.

 Part IV, Balance Sheet has the details an organization’s assets, liabilities and net assets.
 The Net Asset section is divided into three categories:

-- Unrestricted Assets – assets currently available for an organization to fulfill its tax-exempt purpose.
+- Net Assets Without Donor Restrictions – assets currently available for an organization to fulfill its tax-exempt purpose.

-- Permanently Restricted Assets – assets with donor-imposed restrictions that do not expire.
+- Net Assets With Donor Restrictions – assets with donor-imposed restrictions that do not expire.

 Once again, this section of the 990 requires the proper accounting software tools to enable you to segregate your net asset balances into one of the three categories for proper 990 reporting.

 There are many other sections of the 990 that must be completed that detail your organizations program service accomplishments, list of officers, directors, trustees and key employees.

 A nonprofit’s 990 can provide valuable information for donors and grantors such as foundations, governments, and corporations.
 Since 990s are public documents and widely available, nonprofits should be diligent about filling them out correctly and filing them on time.